14 Things to Do in Da Nang: A Local’s Guide for First-Timers

 Riding over the Dragon Bridge on my scooter

 As I’ve mentioned in other articles, riding a motorbike is one of my favorite things to do in Vietnam.
-Da Nang hardly ever has traffic, so motorbiking offers unparalleled convenience in getting around and visiting attractions.
-Plus, when you get outside of the touristy areas, you gain a whole new perspective on the city — highly recommend if you’re able.
+Da Nang’s traffic is usually free-flowing, so motorbiking offers unparalleled convenience in getting around and visiting attractions.
+Plus, when you get outside of the touristy areas, you gain a whole new perspective on the city — highly recommend, if you’re able to ride.
 Read more about getting around Da Nang here.

 I’ve rented a scooter long-term from Quang Nga Motorbikes Rental in My An.
 Depending on the bike, rentals start at around 200.000 VND per day.
 Bigger and newer bikes can cost upwards of 300.000 to 400.000 VND+ per day.